-The Company made contributions totaling \$2.0 million to the defined benefit pension plan in 2016.
-The Company expects to make a \$6.4 million contribution to the SERP in 2017 to cover actual benefit payments.
+The Company does not expect to make any contributions to the defined benefit pension plan in 2018.
+The Company expects to make a \$17,000 contribution to the SERP in 2018 to cover actual benefit payments.

 The Company also has a 401(k) defined contribution plan and profit sharing plan covering all employees after one year of service.
 The 401(k) plan provides for employer matching contributions, as determined by the Company, based on a percentage of employees' contributions subject to a maximum amount defined in the plan agreement.
-The Company's 401(k) matching contributions, based on 5% of employees' contributions for 2016, 2015 and 2014, amounted to \$57,000, \$56,000, and \$50,000, respectively.
+The Company's 401(k) matching contributions, based on 5% of employees' contributions for 2017, 2016 and 2015, amounted to \$57,000, \$57,000, and \$56,000, respectively.
 The Company contributes to the profit sharing plan an amount determined by the Board of Directors.
-No contributions were made to the profit sharing plan for years ended December 31, 2016, 2015, and 2014.
+No contributions were made to the profit sharing plan for years ended December 31, 2017, 2016 and 2015.